hfrances/qckdev.AspNetCore.Mvc.Filters.IpSafe/README.md

 # qckdev.AspNetCore.Mvc.Filters.IpSafe

-Provides a default set of tools for building an ASP.NET Core application.
+Provides a solution for grant/deny access to some IP ranges.

 ```json
 {